cde-ev/template-renderer-v3/readme.md

 ### Installation

-You can receive this template rendering script either by cloning the git repository or downloading and extracting the zip file of the latest stable branch.
+You can receive this template rendering script either by cloning the git repository or downloading and extracting the zip file of the latest master branch.

-The zip file can be downloaded from https://tracker.cde-ev.de/gitea/orgas/cde_template_renderer_v3/archive/stable.zip
+The zip file can be downloaded from https://tracker.cde-ev.de/gitea/orgas/cde_template_renderer_v3/archive/master.zip

 Alternatively, using Git, open up a terminal (on Windows preferably a *Git Bash*) and type:
 ```
 $ git clone https://tracker.cde-ev.de/gitea/orgas/cde_template_renderer_v3.git
 $ cd cde_template_renderer_v3/
-$ git checkout stable
+$ git checkout master
 ```

-To upgrade to the latest stable version, open a terminal within the template renderer's directory and type:
+To upgrade to the latest master version, open a terminal within the template renderer's directory and type:
 ```
 $ git pull
 ```